LLNL/zfp/docs/source/modes.rst

 2\ :sup:`minexp`.
 (Note that it is not possible to guarantee error tolerances smaller than machine epsilon relative to the largest value within a block.)
-This error tolerance is not always tight (especially for 3D arrays), but can conservatively be set so that even for worst-case inputs the error tolerance is respected.
+This error tolerance is not always tight (especially for 3D and 4D arrays), but can conservatively be set so that even for worst-case inputs the error tolerance is respected.
 To achieve fixed accuracy to within 'tolerance', use option :option:`-a` with the :ref:`zfp executable <zfpcmd>` or call